fuzzzerd/NoteToSelf/content/blog/2024/simple-italian-ice-recipe.md

 ## Shortcut

-If you have symple syrup already and don't want to wait, simply throw 1 cup of symple syrup, fruit, and 6 cups ice into blender.
+If you have simple syrup already and don't want to wait, simply throw 1 cup of simple syrup, fruit, and 6 cups ice into blender.

 ## Enjoy